Gel permeation chromatography: Pump

 There are two types of pumps available for uniform delivery of relatively small liquid volumes for GPC: piston or peristaltic pumps.
+The delivery of a constant flow free of fluctuations is especially important to the precision of the GPC analysis, as the flow-rate is used for the calibration of the molecular weight, or diameter.

 Detector

 In GPC, the concentration by weight of polymer in the eluting solvent may be monitored continuously with a detector.
 There are many detector types available and they can be divided into two main categories.
-The first is concentration sensitive detectors which includes UV absorption, differential refractometer (DRI) or refractive index (RI) detectors, infrared (IR) absorption and density detectors.
-The second category is molecular weight sensitive detectors, which include low angle light scattering detectors (LALLS) and multi angle light scattering (MALLS).
+The first is concentration sensitive detectors which includes UV-VIS absorption, differential refractometer (DRI) or refractive index (RI) detectors, infrared (IR) absorption and density detectors.
+The second category is molecular weight sensitive detectors, which include low angle light scattering detectors (LALLS) and multi angle light scattering (MALS).
 The resulting chromatogram is therefore a weight distribution of the polymer as a function of retention volume.
 The most sensitive detector is the differential UV photometer and the most common detector is the differential refractometer (DRI).
 When characterizing copolymer, it is necessary to have two detectors in series.
 For accurate determinations of copolymer composition at least two of those detectors should be concentration detectors.
 The determination of most copolymer compositions is done using UV and RI detectors, although other combinations can be used.